Hypsicratea: Epitaph

 In 2004, a brief epitaph of Hypsicratea was discovered by archaeologists in Phanagoria.
 The epitaph uses the masculine version of her name, Hypsicrates - thus confirming what Plutarch said about her.
+This also suggests Hypsicrates was the name by whom she was publicly known, rather than simply a pet name given by Mithridates.
 It calls her "wife of King Mithridates Eupator Dionysos."

 The epitaph was inscribed on a block of marble, which formed part of the base of a bronze statue of Hypsicratea.
 The statue has not survived, and it is impossible to know how it depicted her.